How to Patent a Website Idea: Everything You Need to Know

 A provisional patent application is filed with the USPTO and establishes an early filing date, but doesn't amount to a formal patent application unless and until the applicant files a non-provisional patent application within the 12 months subsequent to filing the non-provisional patent.
 A provisional patent application is both less detailed and less costly.
 Immediately after you file your provisional patent application, you can indicate that your website idea is patent pending.
 During this time period, you can develop your website idea even further and turn your provisional patent application into a formal non-provisional patent application.

-Since there are many unique business processes involved in your website, you want to keep each one distinct, showcasing the unique methods and processes utilized, and how your website came together.
-The more specific and detailed you can be, the higher your chance of patent protection.
+Since there are many unique business processes involved in your website, you want to keep each one distinct, showcasing the unique methods and processes utilized and how your website came together.
+The more specific and detailed you can be, the higher your chance of obtaining patent protection.
 Always be mindful that you can hire a qualified patent attorney to assist you with preparing your application.
-You can even hire a professional to assist in the drawings, flowcharts, and diagrams; this person may be able to better illustrate your website and form a persuasive and cohesive outline.
+You can even hire a professional to assist with the drawings, flowcharts, and diagrams; this person may be able to better illustrate your website and form a persuasive and cohesive outline.

 The USPTO has determined that software can be protected by a patent in certain circumstances.
-US companies can apply for such patent protection of innovative processes that exist on their apps and websites.
+U.S. companies can apply for patent protection of innovative processes that exist on their apps and websites.
 These business methods are patent-qualified, as several companies, including Amazon, have secured patents for specific processes identified on their websites.
 With the ever-growing changes in technology, companies are competing with one another to find new and creative ways to increase profits and sales while eliminating the hassle and length of time it may take to purchase products on these websites.

 Copyrights to Patenting

 The concept of copyright is different than the patent itself.
-In simple terms, you can't copyright the concept itself but you can copyright the design of the website and the code that runs the website.
-A copyright is generally a specific expression, i.e. text, photography, music, etc. The code of the website falls under the ‘text’ category, and is copyrighted the moment the author writes it.
+In simple terms, you can't copyright the concept itself, but you can copyright the design of the website and the code that runs the website.
+A copyright is generally a specific expression — i.e. text, photography, music, etc. The code of the website falls under the text category and is copyrighted the moment the author writes it.
 Therefore, copyrights don't generally need to be registered.

 Again, remember that if you have a good website idea, others will want to copy it.
 But the idea by itself cannot be patent without also defining the processes that the idea will use to achieve the end goal.
-But the process itself will need to be unique, which can be rather hard to prove, since some methods used on your website idea are probably already being used on other websites.
+Also, the process itself will need to be unique, which can be rather hard to prove, since some methods used on your website idea are probably already being used on other websites.